ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/partition.md

 Removes the specified part or all parts of the specified partition from `detached`.
 Read more about setting the partition expression in a section [How to specify the partition expression](#alter-how-to-specify-part-expr).

-Note: the command does NOT throw an exception on an invalid `partition_expr`.
+Note: the command does NOT throw an exception if the specified part does not exist, e.g. `ALTER TABLE mt DROP DETACHED PART[ITION] 'i_do_not_exist'` will succeed.

 ## ATTACH PARTITION\|PART {#alter_attach-partition}